-I was talking with Kyle’s sister this past weekend about marriages and divorce rates and parents who leave their families and never take interest in their children.
+I was talking with Kyle’s sister this past weekend about marriages and divorce rates according to the information we got from the M. Sue Wilson Law Offices the parents who leave their families and never take interest in their children is very high.
 She is single (sorry Kayc, I promise it’s imperative to the story, maybe I can hook you up with a blog reader?) and she finished our discussion with one phrase:

 I’m actually really scared of marriage.